Adepts-Of-0xCC/blog/_posts/NoVNC-phishing/2022-09-09-NoVNC-phishing.md

 </figcaption>
 </figure>

-This tool executes NoVNC on a docker so there is not much you can do when escaping from Chromium, but think about other script kiddies who execute it directly on a server __:)__.
-Automatizing the scanner & pwnage of this kind of phishing sites is easy if you have time.
+This tool executes noVNC on a docker so there is not much to do after escaping from Chromium, but think about other script kiddies who execute it directly on a server __:)__.
+Automating the scanner & pwnage of this kind of phishing sites is easy if you have the time.

-From the point of view of the endpoint where they log in, it is easier to detect the use of a User-Agent other than the usual one.
+From the point of view of the endpoint to log into, it is easier to detect the use of a User-Agent other than the usual one.
 If your user base accesses your VPN web portal from Windows, someone connecting from Linux should trigger an alert.

-And finally, the classic "training-education-whatever" of users would help a lot as current state of the art is easy to spot.
+And finally, the classic "training-education-whatever" of users would help a lot as the current state of the art is trivial to spot.

 # EoF

-Tooling around this concept of MFA/2FA bypassing, is still too rudimentary to be used in real engagements, although they are really cool Proof of Concepts.
-We believe this concept will evolve whithin the next years (or months) and people will start to work on better approachs.
-For the moment, reverse proxies are still more useful as they can be configured easily to blend as legitimate traffic, and the user does not experience inconveniences related to the look and feel.
+Tooling around this concept of MFA/2FA bypassing is still too rudimentary to be used in real engagements, although they are really cool proof of concepts.
+We believe it will evolve within the next years (or months) and people will start to work on better approaches.
+For now, reverse proxies are still more powerful as they can be easily configured to blend in with legitimate traffic, and the user does not experience look and feel annoyances.

 We hope you enjoyed this reading!
 Feel free to give us feedback at our twitter [@AdeptsOf0xCC](https://twitter.com/AdeptsOf0xCC).